 A natal chart requires the date and time of birth and then gives a much deeper look into their character.
 For a writer this is a true gift to finding out more about our character’s positive points and also their flaws.

 There is a lot of information and free tests and links for both of these tools on the internet.
+For more information on how to use them when developing characters see the section below: How to use these tools.

 Temperament in this instance refers to our natural preferences and tendencies, and most importantly those that we revert to when we are in stressful situations.